-Explorers Camp focuses on some of the core Calleva Activities, but broadens the appeal with some more traditional camping experiences.
-Campers participate in a variety of activities including: Rock Climbing, Kayaking, Horseback Riding, Adventure Island, Arts & Crafts, C&O Adventures, Woodland Adventures and Farm Fun.
-Campers use a variety of resources to learn and create an amazing summer experience.
+Explorers Camp focuses on some of the core Calleva activities, but broadens the appeal with some more traditional camp experiences.
+Explorers experience a rotation of four activities each day, which can include Rock Climbing, Kayaking, Horseback Riding, Adventure Island, Arts & Crafts, C&O Adventures, Woodland Adventures, and Farm Fun.
+Explorers have their own Council designed around weekly themes to encourage their age-appropriate interests and creativity.
+Campers experience variety, a great balance of spontaneity and structure, and access to streams, trails, and Calleva Farm for an amazing summer experience.

 Kayaking: If you drive to Riley’s Lock in summertime, chances are you’ll pass a stream filled with little yellow boats.
 Our campers love to get wet, and a kayak is the perfect vehicle for water fun.
 Every summer kayaking is one of the highlights for many of our campers, and our focus is giving Explorers a great first impression.
 Explorers learn how to exit an overturned kayak, maneuver the boat, and feel confident in a boat in the water.
 Kayaking takes place right outside our office, in the calm, shallow waters of Seneca Creek.
 Explorers are taught safety and basic concepts and given an opportunity to fall in love with the sport, as we did at very early ages.
 Calleva directors remember becoming familiar with kayaking from even younger ages than our Explorers, and we have reaped the benefits for a healthy understanding of water and appreciation for the simple joy of paddling.
 We create challenges that slowly increase development and confidence.
 This activity is revisited a few times during the week so that Explorers can build on what they are learning each day.
 Explorers wear flotation vests and swimming skills are not required, but a willingness to get into the water is crucial.
 Kayaking is a core activity to our schedule.
 Instruction is based on fun games and challenges, emphasizes skill building and reflects the theme of the week.